-Hydrangeas are known for the summer color that they afford the landscape, and Strawberry Vanilla hydrangea is one type that furnishes that color in style.
-This is a plant that changes color as the summer wears on, so you are not stuck with one floral color.
-The blooms are white at first (with pink centers), but soon they morph to pink.
-That color change does not happen uniformly across the flower head, however; the result is a bi-colored flower head (thus the name of "Strawberry Vanilla"), as is the case with Zinfin Doll hydrangea (Hydrangea paniculata 'SMNHPRZEP').
+Hydrangeas are known for the summer color that they afford the landscape, and strawberry vanilla hydrangea is one type that furnishes that color in style.
+Strawberry Vanilla is the commercial trade name for a popular hydrangea cultivar, Hydrangea paniculata 'Renhy'.
+This is a plant that changes as the summer wears on, so you are not stuck with one floral color.
+The blooms are white at first, but soon they morph to pale pink and mature to strawberry red.
+That color change does not happen uniformly across the flower head, however; the result is a bi-colored flower head.
 The pink color gradually becomes deeper, until, finally, you are left with a very attractive pinkish-red.
 But, for further variety, new stems with white flowers mix in with the pinkish-red of the older stems in late summer.

-|Botanical Name||Hydrangea paniculata 'Renhy' (brand name is Strawberry Vanilla)|
+|Common Name||Hydrangea paniculata 'Renhy' (brand name is Strawberry Vanilla)|

 |Plant Type||Deciduous shrub|

-|Soil pH||5.8 to 6.2|
+|Soil pH||Neutral to acidic|

-|Bloom Time||Mid-Summer to early fall|
+|Bloom Time||Summer, fall|

-|Hardiness Zones||3 to 8 (USDA)|
+|Hardiness Zones||3–8 (USDA)|